kazbekovruslan/SPbU-prog-practice-sem1/README.md

 # SPbU-prog-practice-sem1
-Homeworks and test for 1 semester of SPbU C course
+Homeworks and tests for 1 semester of SPbU C course